-Profile Name: A user-defined name is for identifying the Profile.
+Profile Name: User-defined name is for identifying the Profile.

-Registrar Address (or Hostname): Indicate the SIP registrar IP address.
+Registrar Address(or Hostname): Indicate the VoIP SIP registrar IP address.

-Registrar Port: Specify the port of the SIP registrar on which it will listen for register requests from VoIP device.
+Registrar Port: Specify the port of the VoIP SIP registrar on which it will listen for register requests from VoIP device.